AutoModality/action-xunit-viewer/README.md

 Assumes your test reports exist in a folder named `test-reports` and generates the report at `test-reports/index.html`.

+This test will report a failure if any of the tests failed or errored.  `fail=false` will disable.

 ```
 name: Test
 on: push